 - Maintaining a policy covering the categories of investment types it will invest in, the criteria for choosing investment counterparties with adequate security, and monitoring their security.
-This is set out in the specified and non-specified investment sections below; and - Setting a Minimum Liquidity level for its investments.
-For this purpose it will also set out procedures for determining the maximum periods for which funds may prudently be committed.
-These procedures also apply to the Council's prudential indicators covering the maximum principal sums invested.
+This is reviewed at least monthly and is set out in the specified and non-specified investment sections below; and - Setting a Minimum Liquidity level for its investments.
+This will include determination of the maximum periods for which funds may prudently be committed.
+These limits form part of the Council's prudential indicators covering the maximum principal sums invested.